Don’t wait for the EPA to investigate your business. Learn how to fix environmental violations yourself

 Companies can benefit from performing internal environmental audits in several different ways.
-Rather than waiting around the Environmental Protection Agency (EPA) to investigate, owners should take the initiative to perform their own internal audits.
+Instead of waiting around for the Environmental Protection Agency (EPA) to investigate, owners should take the initiative to conduct their own internal audits.
 By which we mean checking for any and all environmental violations and issues.
 For example, non-compliance with environmental regulations for emissions or wastewater discharge.

 By performing an internal environmental audit, a company can take necessary corrective actions.
-The goal of which is fixing any regulatory violations and help fast-track its way towards compliance.
+The goal of which is to fix any regulatory violations and help expedite its path to compliance.
 Of course, this is just one of the many reasons why a company should perform its own environmental audits…

 In short, environmental auditing is a systematic process that objectively assesses your organization’s environmental impact.
-The end result is an audit report that documents findings or issues in complying with environmental laws.
+The end result is an audit report that documents findings or issues related to compliance with environmental laws.

-Along with ensuring regulatory compliance, these types of environmental audits are an important aspect of best management practices.
-Just like your business’s internal policies and procedures around risk management.
-Measuring your organization’s compliance status is just one of many due diligence activities to prevent any breaches of legal requirements.
+In addition to ensuring regulatory compliance, these types of environmental audits are an important aspect of best management practices—just like your business’s internal policies and procedures around risk management.
+Measuring your organization’s compliance status is one of many due diligence activities to prevent any breaches of legal requirements.

-The EPA actually has an incentive program in place to encourage in-house audits along with disclosing environmental violations.
-The EPA’s Audit Policy is a program which rewards companies for voluntarily identifying, disclosing and fixing violations and compliance issues.
+The EPA actually has an incentive program in place to encourage in-house audits and disclosure of environmental violations.
+The EPA’s Audit Policy is a program that rewards companies for voluntarily identifying, disclosing, and rectifying violations and compliance issues.
 (Before 2011, it was formally known as “Incentives for Self-Policing: Discovery, Disclosure, Correction and Prevention of Violations“).

 - Discovery through the company’s own environmental audit or compliance management system (CMS).